HankB/polana-ansible/README.md

 ### first-boot-Debian.yml

-The Debian install does not include Python so this playbook installs it so subsequent playbooks can use normal playbook tasks.
+The Debian install does not include Python so this playbook installs it so subsequent playbooks can use regular playbook tasks.

 *Note: SSH in from command line first or this playbook will fail.*